-If you sublet your place while you are gone, if no friends are available to help you move your things once a year, look for Uber’s new service Dolly Uber, an on-demand moving service app to call on the day you have to move your personal items into storage while you are in Mexico, although for me, Closetbox storage is the part-time expat's dream.
+If you sublet your place while you are gone and no friends are available to help you move your things once a year, look for Uber’s new service Dolly Uber, an on-demand moving service app to call on the day you have to move your personal items into storage while you are in Mexico.
+For me, Closetbox storage is the part-time expat's dream.
 They come pick up your boxes, put them into storage and bring them back on a set date.

 MagicJack, Facetime, Skype, Google-Hangout and other internet-based telephone communication methods to help you keep in touch with friends back home - For those accustomed to traditional telephone carriers, making the transition to internet-based phone communication can be a little daunting.
 Living in another country will put you on the fast track to figuring alternatives out because expats simply don't tolerate high charges from carriers after they see what Mexicans pay.

 Spending a little time experimenting with these apps should beat the heck out of paying for data you don’t use and enduring the monthly gouging and multi-year contracts of the four major carriers.

-My MagicJack system (and I’ve heard there are several newer options) cost $48. for a year-long subscription, another one-time fee of $35 for a Magicjack device and $15 for an old-fashioned handheld phone to receive calls that ring just like they did in 1960 (optional).
-Factored in with amortizing the cost of buying my own phone. it adds up to a little over $100 a year.
+My MagicJack system (and I’ve heard there are several newer options) costs $48 for a year-long subscription, another one-time fee of $35 for a Magicjack device and $15 for an old-fashioned handheld phone to receive calls that ring just like they did in 1960 (optional).
+Factored in with amortizing the cost of buying my own phone. it adds up to a little over $24 a month.